-This course provides is designed to provide the learner with basic knowledge and skills to function within the three roles of nursing (provider of care, coordinator/manager of care, and member of the profession) while working with patients, families and/ or groups in the childbearing/childrearing stages of life in a variety of settings.
-The learning experience for the childbearing family is during ante-partum, intrapartum, and postpartum periods in a variety of settings.
+This course provides is designed to provide the learner with basic knowledge and skills to function within the roles of nursing (provider of coordinator/manager of care, and member of the profession) while working with patients, families and/ or groups in the childbearing/childrearing stages of life in a variety of settings.
+The learning experience for the childbearing family is during ante-partum, intra-partum, and postpartum periods in a variety of settings.
 Health issues relating to growth and development are explored.
-The role of the nurse in health promotion and disease prevention for childbearing and childrearing families is emphasized through of critical the use delegation, and nursing thinking/problem solving, process within an interpersonal and collaborative framework in a clinical setting.
+The role of the nurse in health promotion and disease prevention for childbearing and childrearing families emphasized through the use of critical thinking/problem solving, delegation, and nursing process within an interpersonal and collaborative framework in a clinical